easymotion/vim-easymotion/README.md

 # Modifications to Lokaltog's EasyMotion
 1. Use one - two character key jump.
 Display two keys if one-character key is not enough, so you can see what two keys to type without waiting after pressing the first key.
 2. Added forward-backward search (bidirectional) search.
 You can jump forward or backward at the same time. `<Leader>s`.
 One useful  trick is to map `nmap <SPACE> <leader>s` and `vmap <SPACE> <leader>s` to use space bar instead and save one keystroke!
 3. Added SelectLines function which allows you to select any range of lines using two consecutive easymotion calls.
-Default mappings are `cl, dl, vl, yl`.
+Default mappings are `c<Leader>l, d<Leader>l, v<Leader>l, y<Leader>l`.
 To yank a single line you can either type the same character(s) twice, or use '.' character.
 E.g. `vlb.` will select the line with character 'b'.
 Note: to promote good Vim habits, you should learn standard movement commands like `}}, vi(, va(, %, ][, ]], [(, etc.` before resorting to this function.
 4. (Experimental) Added SelectPhrase function which allows you to make selection between any two characters.
-Default mapping are `cp, dp, vp, yp`.
-Example usage: type `vp` then press two input characters.
+Default mapping are `c<Leader>p, d<Leader>p, v<Leader>p, y<Leader>p`.
+Example usage: type `v<Leader>p` then press two input characters.
 Now the two input characters will be highlight on the same screen, and you can then type two combos to make selection.

 ## Animated demonstration